square-computersetup/square-computersetup.github.io/_pages/mac-chrome.md

   overlay_image: /assets/images/splash_mac.jpg
 ---

-We have to do some extra steps to get your Macbook enrolled with our Mobile Device Management (MDM) system.
-Open the Safari web browser (look for the _compass_ icon in the bottom system tray) and in the address bar at the top, enter __go.sqprod.co/mdmfix__
+Now, some extra steps to get Google Chrome properly setup for use as your primary web browser.
+Let's start with accessing __Spotlight__ by clicking on the magnifying glass icon in the extreme top-right corner of the desktop:

+{% include figure url="/assets/images/mac-spotlight.jpg" image_path="/assets/images/mac-spotlight.jpg" caption="(Spotlight is the built-in search tool for MacOS)" %}

+{% include figure url="/assets/images/mac-chrome-search.jpg" image_path="/assets/images/mac-chrome-search.jpg" %}

+Type in __Chrome__ and then click on the top hit, which is the application itself:

+{% include figure url="/assets/images/mac-chrome-firewall.jpg" image_path="/assets/images/mac-chrome-firewall.jpg" %}

+Click [Allow](#install){: .btn .btn--inverse .btn--small} when you see a one-time warning that Google Chrome wishes to accept incoming network connections.
+This is normal and expected.

+<a name="install"></a>
+{% include figure url="/assets/images/mac-chrome-install.jpg" image_path="/assets/images/mac-chrome-install.jpg"  %}

+On the __Welcome to Google Chrome__ screen, click [Start Google Chrome](#default){: .btn .btn--inverse .btn--small}.

+<a name="default"></a>
-{% include figure url="/assets/images/go-mdmfix.jpg" image_path="/assets/images/go-mdmfix.jpg" caption="(in a future setup, we will configure even shorter __go/__ links)" %}
+{% include figure url="/assets/images/mac-chrome-default.jpg" image_path="/assets/images/mac-chrome-default.jpg"  %}

-__NOTE:__ You may be prompted to authenticate to Duo SSO again.
-You may check the box that says __Remember me for 12 hours__ to avoid authenticating more than once daily.
-{: .notice--warning}

-Click [Download](#mdmfix){: .btn .btn--inverse .btn--small} and once the download completes, click on the package name (in the bottom-left of your web browser) to start the package installation:
+Click on [Use Chrome](#notify){: .btn .btn--inverse .btn--small} to set the default web browser.

-<a name="mdmfix"></a>
+<a name="notify"></a>
-{% include figure url="/assets/images/mdm-fix.gif" image_path="/assets/images/mdm-fix.gif"  %}
+{% include figure url="/assets/images/mac-chrome-notify.jpg" image_path="/assets/images/mac-chrome-notify.jpg"  %}

-Click on [Continue](#enrol){: .btn .btn--inverse .btn--small} a few times and then [Install](#enrol1){: .btn .btn--inverse .btn--small} in the package installation display.
-You may be prompted for your __Laptop Password__ to allow the installation to continue (remember this may be different from your Duo SSO password).
+Click on [Allow](#sync){: .btn .btn--inverse .btn--small} to permit website notifications.

-<a name="enrol1"></a>
+<a name="sync"></a>
+Next, we will sign-in to Google Chrome to link it to Square's Google Workplace (formerly "GSuite").

-{% include figure url="/assets/images/mac-enrol1.jpg" image_path="/assets/images/mac-enrol1.jpg"  %}
+{% include figure url="/assets/images/mac-chrome-login.jpg" image_path="/assets/images/mac-chrome-login.jpg"  %}

-If there are no errors during installaation, you will see a notification appear in the top-right corner of your screen, near the clock.
-Click [Details](#enrol2){: .btn .btn--inverse .btn--small} on the notification pop-up to open the __System Preferences__ control panel.
+Click on the person icon in the top-right corner of the Chrome browser, then click [Turn on sync...](#synced){: .btn .btn--inverse .btn--small}

-<a name="enrol2"></a>
+<a name="synced"></a>
-{% include figure url="/assets/images/mac-enrol2.jpg" image_path="/assets/images/mac-enrol2.jpg"  %}

-Click [Allow](#duo){: .btn .btn--inverse .btn--small} to authorize the device enrollment.
-You will be prompted to login with Duo once again:
+Login to Google using your full Square email address (jsmith@squareup.com).

 <a name="duo"></a>
 {% include figure url="/assets/images/duo-login.jpg" image_path="/assets/images/duo-login.jpg" %}